secretstartups/handbook/content/handbook/business-technology/enterprise-applications/guides/coupa-virtual-cards/_index.md

 ## What is Virtual Card?

-GitLab’s preferred method of payment for suppliers is electronic funds transfer with supplier invoice provided as supporting documentation.
+GitLab's preferred method of payment for suppliers is electronic funds transfer with supplier invoice provided as supporting documentation.
 In the instances where this option is not available with the supplier, Virtual Card, which is a temporary credit card, can be used as an alternative payment method.

 ## How to request a Virtual Card